 The Bylaws of the General Synod require that a classis be current in the payment of its General Synod assessments before its delegates may be seated as members of the General Synod (BCO Chapter 3, Part I, Article 1, Section 1a [2022 edition, p.
 107]).
-The general secretary will report on classes' payments of General Synod assessments and will report whether there are any delegates who cannot be seated because of irregularities.
+The general secretary reported on classes' payments of General Synod assessments and reported that there were no delegates who could not be seated because of irregularities.